 A potential consideration is the 4-hour duration, which involves quite a bit of walking.
 While the tour is designed to be flexible and manageable, those with mobility concerns should be aware.
 This experience works best for travelers eager to learn, reflect, and see Budapest through a more personal and in-depth lens.

 This tour is particularly suited for history buffs, culture lovers, and anyone with a genuine interest in understanding the Jewish community’s past and present in Budapest.
-It’s also perfect for those who value personalized attention and storytelling over generic sightseeing.
+It’s also great for those who value personalized attention and storytelling over generic sightseeing.

 - Key Points